Ultimate Guide

 Of course, along with the increased scale and features come costs.
 WhatsApp Business API incurs messaging fees as well as requiring a subscription to the messaging software of your choice.
 We’ll give you the breakdown so you’ll know what to expect.

-WhatsApp Business API Pricing Model
+How Much Does WhatsApp Business API Cost?

 WhatsApp API fees depend on factors like the type of conversation (service- and business-initiated conversations), region, the volume of messages sent and markup on WhatsApp API fees.
 To get an idea of the fees you’ll need to pay, you can use this WhatsApp API pricing calculator.
 Here’s how conversations are categorized.